J35P312/BarCrawler/README.md

 #operation

-Bacrawler analyses 10X geneomics bam files, and collect metrics such as molecule lenght, number of barcodes, coverage of the haplotypes etc. Barcrawler generates a feww histograms and plots of the coverage aswell.
+Bacrawler analyses 10X genomics bam files, and collect metrics such as molecule length, number of barcodes, coverage of the haplotypes etc. Barcrawler generates a histograms and plots of the coverage, as well as text files.

 #Running